ViacomInc/data-point/packages/bench-trial/README.md

 ### Writing your benchmark suites

-The file you provide to bench-trial should export an `array` of suites, each suite is an object in the form of:
+The file provided to **bench-trial** should export an `array` of test suites, each test suite is an object in the form of:

 ```
 {